 Comprehensive loss consists of net income or loss and changes in equity during a period from transactions and other events and circumstances generated from non-owner sources.
-The Company's net loss equals comprehensive loss, net of any changes in the unrealized gains and losses of the Company's short-term investments, held as available-for-sale, for all periods presented.
+The Company's net loss equals comprehensive loss, net of any changes in the unrealized gains and losses of the Company's short-term investments, held as available-for-sale, and foreign currency translation for all periods presented.